GEPHA-geo/sql-server-schema-filesystem-serializer/docs/change-exclusion-system.md

 ### Key Principles

 - **Serialization remains accurate** - The database structure is always captured as it truly exists
-- **Initial serialization respects existing manifests** - If a manifest exists, exclusion comments are added during the first serialization - but not by the dacpac.runner tool, by the tool used to analyze the manifest file and apply knowledge from it to the serialized files; this happens either as the last step of the initial serialization or separately, by the tool which GitHub also uses to apply changes in the manifest file
+- **Initial serialization respects existing manifests** - If a manifest exists, exclusion comments are added automatically by the integrated Exclusion Manager that runs as the last step of DACPAC Runner execution
 - **Regeneration never re-serializes** - It only adds/removes comments to existing files
 - **Comments are reversible** - Excluded changes are commented out, not deleted, enabling easy re-inclusion
 - **Serialized files include exclusion comments** - When changes are excluded from migrations, comments are added to the serialized files indicating the exclusion